invested in spaces and resources

 Future-proofing the next generation of creative talent

-With one million new jobs forecast in the UK’s thriving creative industries by 2030*, there’s never been a more exciting time to study a creative specialism at Plymouth College of Art.
-From day one of their studies, students are encouraged to think of themself as a professional practitioner.
+Oxford Economics predicts that with the right investment, the UK’s creative industries will recover faster than the UK economy as a whole, growing by over 26% by 2025 and creating 300,000 new jobs.This means that there’s never been a more exciting time to study a creative specialism at Plymouth College of Art.
+From day one of their studies, students are encouraged to think of themselves as professional practitioners.
 Employability is at the heart of the college’s curriculum design with both practical and theoretical learning and an enviable programme of visiting lecturers, live projects and industry placements.
 Graduates go on to direct music videos for Dua Lipa, produce shows for the BBC, pitch fashion for ASOS, design games for Playstation and shoot photography for The Guardian.

 Explore Plymouth College of Art’s student work, courses and upcoming events by visiting www.plymouthart.ac.uk